 With so many stunning vistas and hidden gems, you can feel spoilt for choice.
 So we’ve created a list of the twelve best experiences to help you discover the riches of this wild corner of the Emerald Isle.

-Mother Nature blessed the Dingle Peninsula with the best beaches on the Emerald Isle.
+Touring Ireland you will see Mother Nature blessed the Dingle Peninsula with the best beaches on the Emerald Isle.
 From small coves tucked between rugged cliffs to wide beaches that stretch for miles, you’ll find a place that suits your mood.